lukacslacko/math/README.md

 Also, `0` is added as an identifier to the global namespace.

+[Macros](#macros) can be used to conveniently generate repeated text, without incurring the mental cost of a complicated type system.

 ### Formatting

 To format a file, run `cargo run --bin formatter filename.ll`, or press `Ctrl+Shift+B` in VSCode and select "Format Logic Language" when editing a program.